evilnose/PyRKViewer/README.md

 ## Introduction

-PyRKViewer, or Coyote, is a cross-platform visualization tool for drawing reaction networks written with the [wxPython](https://www.wxpython.org/) framework.
+Coyote, also called PyRKViewer, is a cross-platform visualization tool for drawing reaction networks written with the [wxPython](https://www.wxpython.org/) framework.
 It can draw reactants, products, reactions and compartments, and its features include but are not limited to:
 * Support for floating and boundary species.
 * Reactions can be displayed using Bezier curves and straight lines.